bondarukoleh/automation_sandbox/managing_testing_process/foundation.md

 - User interface.
 As more pieces of real functionality are integrated into the system, you can start to test these through the user interface.

 During **system and acceptance** tests, the following major quality risk categories apply:
+ - Functionality.
+Consider functionality in terms of whole sequences of end-user operations or an entire area of functionality.
+- User interface.
+- States.
+State machines can exist at the system level as well as at the component level.
+- Transactions.
+Transaction handling can also occur at the system level.
+- Data quality.
+- Operations.
+Complex systems often require administrators; databases, networks, and servers come to mind.
+Can you back up and restore files?
+Can you migrate the system from a Windows server to a Linux server?
+Can you add an external RAID array?
+Can you add memory?
+Can you add a second LAN card?
+- Capacity and volume.
+- Reliability, availability, and stability.
+- Error/disaster handling and recovery.
+Focus on the external failures.
+- Stress.
+This risk category is often an amalgam of capacity, volume, reliability, stability, and error/disaster handling and recovery.
+- Performance.
+- Date and time handling.
+Different/Multiple time zones, or even multiple time zones if it is a distributed system.
+- Localization.
+Different languages, special letters.
+Different volts (220/110, 50/60 hertz).
+There are cultural issues and taboos.
+- Networked and distributed environments.
+Time zones, telephone standards, etc.
+- Configuration options and compatibility.
+Drivers, libraries, and software, will Product talk to all the printers, network drivers, coexisting with other applications.
+- Standards compliance.
+In the hardware world, you might need to consider legal and market standards such as UL, FCC, CE, and others that might be required for your target market.
+- Security.
+- Environment.
+- Power input, consumption, and output.
+- Shock, vibration, and drop.
+- Installation, cut-over, setup, and initial configuration.
+- Documentation and packaging.
+- Maintainability.
+Versioning, online upgrades, etc.
+- Alpha, beta, and other live tests.